Judy

 Typical cost

 If you use the internet for your business—whether it's client communication, research, or online sales—you can deduct the business portion on your Schedule C taxes.
 For a dedicated business line or home internet used exclusively for work, you can claim 100% of the cost.
 If your internet is shared between personal and business use, you deduct only the percentage used for business purposes.
+Example: if your monthly bill is $80 and you estimate 70% business use, your annual deduction is $672.

 Who qualifies?